Leckhampton

-Leckhampton is a Gloucestershire village and a district in south Cheltenham, Gloucestershire, England.
+Leckhampton is a village and a district in south Cheltenham, Gloucestershire, England.
 The area is in the civil parish of Leckhampton with Warden Hill and is part of the district of Cheltenham.
 The population of the civil parish taken at the 2011 census was 4,409.

 History

 Leckhampton is mentioned in the Domesday Book (1086) as 'Lechametone' and 'Lechantone', meaning 'homestead where garlic or leeks are grown'.
 The earliest recorded mention comes from the 8th century, as the home farm of the royal manor of Cheltenham.